Asylum Aid and Statelessness

 How we work on Statelessness

 Asylum Aid offers free legal advice and representation for applications to remain in the UK as a stateless person under the Immigration Rules, Part 14.
-Stateless persons in need of legal advice may contact us through our Advice Line on Tuesdays between 1:00 and 4:00pm, on 0207 354 9631.
+Stateless persons in need of legal advice and those assisting stateless people may be interested in our Statelessness Portal.
 Referrals can be made by email to: firstname.lastname@example.org.

 We may also be able to assist with other matters affecting stateless persons, such as applying for asylum or problems with housing or support.
 If we can’t help, we will do our best to refer you to someone who can.